Angry Bavarian politician takes bus full of refugees to Merkel

 Peter Dreier, head of the southeastern town of Landshut, acted on a threat he made to Merkel last year when he said his municipality could no longer cope with the number of arrivals.

-"I think that we have to ensure the humane treatment of these refugees," Dreier said upon his arrival in the capital, travelling on the bus with the refugees.
+"I think that we have to ensure the humane treatment of these refugees," Dreier said upon his arrival in the capital, traveling on the bus with the refugees.

 "On this scale and within such a short time we simply can't guarantee that any more."